kdestasio/bidsQC/uoTutorial.md

 #### If you want to track your study directory

+***NOTE:** If you take the option of using version control at the level of the `studyName` folder, you will want to familiarize yourself with the `.gitignore` file to ensure you are not commiting any participant data or other sensitive information to your repository.
+The likelihood is that you will need to use a `.gitignore` file regardless, but it's essential if you will have participant data in your folder.

 If you want to track changes for other scripts, files, etc. that you are using for your analyses:

 1. `cd` into the directory where you would like to store the bidsQC scripts (usually a study specific directory)